Zyabrik10/team-project-cocktails-website/README.en.md

 - **User-friendly Interface**: The platform boasts a user-friendly interface that allows seamless navigation through its various pages.

-- **Explore a World of Drinks**: Upon authorization, users are directed to the Home page, where they can immediately explore a diverse range of drinks categorized by type.
+- **Explore a World of Drinks**: Upon authorization, users are directed to the Home page, where they can immediately explore a diverse range of drinks categorized by category.

 - **Create Your Own Signature Drink**: Head over to the Add Drink page to craft your very own unique cocktail.